Ultraman: Rising

 Ultraman: Rising (ウルトラマン: ライジング, Urutoraman: Raijingu) is a 2024 animated superhero film based on Tsuburaya Productions' Ultraman franchise.
-A Japanese-American co-production between Netflix Animation and Tsuburaya Productions, with animation by Industrial Light & Magic, it is the 33rd film in the franchise.
+A Japanese-American co-production between Netflix Animation Studios and Tsuburaya Productions, with animation by Industrial Light & Magic, it is the 33rd film in the franchise.
 Directed by Shannon Tindle in his feature directorial debut, who also co-wrote the script with Marc Haimes and co-directed by John Aoshima.
 The film stars Christopher Sean as Ken Sato/Ultraman along with the voices of Gedde Watanabe, Tamlyn Tomita, Keone Young, and Julia Harriman.

 Ultraman: Rising was released worldwide on Netflix on June 14, 2024.
-The film has received positive reviews from critics, who praised the animation, writing, and voice performances, particularly Sean as Sato.
+The film has received positive reviews from critics, who praised the animation, writing, and voice performances, particularly Sean as Ken Sato.

 Plot

-Professional baseball player Kenji "Ken" Sato returns home to Japan, despite being on the verge of winning a championship in America.
-Reporter Ami Wakita attributes his sudden departure to rumors of unfinished family business, but in reality it is because his father, Professor Sato, is the giant superhero Ultraman, and because Ken inherited his father’s powers, he reluctantly had to accept Ultraman’s mantle of facing kaiju to keep them in check.
-After a battle with the monster Neronga, Ken feels underappreciated after complaints from citizens, and vents he never wanted to be Ultraman while reminiscing about his mother Emiko, who has recently gone missing.
+Professional baseball player Kenji "Ken" Sato returns home to Japan, despite being on the verge of winning a championship in the United States.
+Reporter Ami Wakita attributes his sudden departure to rumors of unfinished family business, but in reality, it is because his father, professor Hayao Sato, is a silver giant extraterrestrial called the Ultra, and because Ken inherited his father's Ultra powers, he became the giant superhero dubbed "Ultraman" and reluctantly had to accept Ultraman's mantle of facing kaiju to keep them in check.
+After a battle with the kaiju Neronga, Ken feels underappreciated after complaints from citizens, and vents he never wanted to be Ultraman while reminiscing about his mother Emiko, who has recently gone missing.

-Dr. Onda, the chief officer of the Kaiju Defense Force (KDF), who harbors a grudge against Ultraman and kaiju, monitors a transport team delivering a secret package, at the same time Ken has his first game.
-However, the team are brought down near the stadium by the bird-like kaiju Gigantron, and Ken ends up fighting both it and pursuing KDF forces.
-Gigantron loses consciousness on top of the package, which is revealed to be an egg that then hatches into an infant Gigantron, forcing Ultraman to take her with him before the KDF kills her.
+Dr. Onda, the chief officer of the Kaiju Defense Force (KDF), who harbors a grudge against the Ultra and kaiju, monitors a transport team delivering a secret package, at the same time Ken has his first game.
+However, the team are brought down near the stadium by the female bird-like kaiju named Gigantron, and Ken ends up fighting both her and pursuing KDF forces.
+Gigantron loses consciousness on top of the package, which is revealed to be her egg that then hatches into an infant Gigantron, forcing Ultraman to take her with him before the KDF kills her.

-As the baby imprints on him as her parent, Ken reluctantly raises her with help from his AI (artificial intelligence) assistant Mina, slowly becoming attached to her over time.
+As an infant Gigantron imprints on him as her parent, Ken reluctantly raises her with help from his AI (artificial intelligence) assistant Mina, slowly becoming attached to her over time.
 Unwilling to accept his father's help due to their estranged relationship, Ken begins to struggle with his career and parental duties.
 He reaches out to Ami, a parent herself, to ask her how she deals with parenthood, and she tells him that, despite the struggles, it can be rewarding.

-One night, Ken drops out of an interview with Ami after the baby kaiju escapes into Tokyo, and Onda demands that he hand her over.
-However, he refuses and accidentally injures the baby's shoulder while trying to save her.
-He takes her home and finally contacts his father for help, who heals her and also names her Emi after his wife; he then aids Ken in raising her.
+One night, Ken drops out of an interview with Ami after an infant Gigantron escapes into Tokyo, and Onda demands that he hand her over.
+However, he refuses and accidentally injures an infant Gigantron's shoulder while trying to save her.
+He takes her home and finally contacts Sato for help, who heals her and also names her Emi after his wife; he then aids Ken in raising her.